 Raccoon: Procyon lotor

-The raccoon (Procyon lotor) is about the size of a small dog, and is most notable for its black mask and bushy ringed tail.
+Raccoons are about the size of a small dog and are most noted for their black mask and bushy ringed tail.
+Most raccoons weigh 8-15 pounds.

-Raccoons are common throughout the state and occur everywhere there are trees, the cavities of which they often use.
+Raccoons are common throughout the state and occur everywhere there are trees offering the cavities they often use.
+They also tend to stay near a reliable source of water and are commonly found in urban areas.

-Raccoons are omnivorous feeding on fruits, plant material, eggs, crustaceans, small animals, and garbage.
-Raccoons usually become active in the late afternoon and throughout the night.
+Raccoons are amongst the most intelligent of Florida’s wildlife.
+They feed on fruits, plant material, eggs, crustaceans, small animals, and even garbage.
+They usually become active in the late afternoon and throughout the night, but may change this pattern according to food availability.

 Image Credit: Tim Omeara